awswa/CognitoIDToken/README.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

 ## How to use API
-Please refer to output in Cloudformation stack.
+Please refer to SAM CLI Output or Output tab in Cloudformation stack in AWS Console.

 **1. Sign up in Cognito**
 - Click CognitoSignupURL